mopihu/world-boss-helper/README.md

 # world-boss-helper
-A `tera-proxy` module to notify you if a World Boss is near you.
-It uses a dungeon event message style notice, and spawns a Vergos' Head under the boss for more visibility.
-It also uploads kill times to my server, timers can be checked [here](https://tera.zone/worldboss/).
-I made this for EU originally, but it should also work on NA.
-It can also send notifications to Discord via webhook.
-Supports Caali's auto-update feature.
+A `tera-proxy` module that aims to help with searching for and keeping track of World Bosses.

+## Features
+- Notifies you in the middle of the screen, if a World Boss is found / is dead / moves out of range
+- Spawns a Vergos' Head under the boss for more visibility
+- Uploads kill times to a spreadsheet, that is publicly available [HERE](https://tera.zone/worldboss/eu/)
+- It can send notifications to a Discord webhook, so that your friends/guild mates can instantly know you found a boss
+- Supports Caali's auto update

 ## Dependencies
 - `command`
 - `tera-vec3`
 - `request`

+If you use Pinkie's proxy, then you need to run `npm install request` in the main proxy directory.
+If you use Caali's proxy, then you're good to go, because `request` is already bundled in it.

 ## Config
 You can edit `config.json` to change default settings.
 If you want to notify your friends/guild on Discord, you can create a Webhook, and enter the URL in the config.